ibm-cloud-docs/direct-link/order-cloud-exchange.md

    ![Select a Port, Location, and Destination](/images/equinix-port.png "Select a Port, Location, and Destination"){: caption="Select a Port, Location, and Destination" caption-side="bottom"}

 1. Select a **Location**, followed by a **Destination**.
 Then, click **Next**.
 1. On the Connection Details page, enter the connection information.
-For Account ID, enter the Classic Softlayer Account ID (for example, `114340xxx`) that was generated when you provisioned your direct link.
-This key can be found on the Direct Link details page.
+For Account ID, enter the Classic Softlayer Account ID (for example, `114340xxx`).
+This is the unique account ID that was initially created to start using IBM Cloud.
 1. Select a **Connection Speed**, then click **Next**.
 1. Review and click **Submit Your Order**.
 1. Return to the [IBM Cloud Direct Link Exchange page](https://cloud.ibm.com/classic/network/directlink/exchange) in the IBM Cloud console.
 Notice that the connection status for your direct link connection states **Create Approval Pending**.